adipandas/multi-object-tracker/README.md

 You will have to download the pretrained weights for the neural-network models.
 The shell scripts for downloading these are provided [here](https://github.com/adipandas/multi-object-tracker/tree/master/examples/pretrained_models) below respective folders.
 Please refer [DOWNLOAD_WEIGHTS.md](DOWNLOAD_WEIGHTS.md) for more details.

+### Notes
+* There are some variations in implementations as compared to what appeared in papers of `SORT` and `IoU Tracker`.
+* In case you find any bugs in the algorithm, I will be happy to accept your pull request or you can create an issue to point it out.

 ## References and Credits